Tech writers can code too

 So far we’ve seen our output show up on the terminal.
 That’s handy because we can see immediately if our script is doing what we want it to.
 You can redirect this output to a file instead, ready to copy or send to whoever or whatever needs it.

-$ gawk --csv -f datacenters.awk in.csv > out.md
+$ gawk --csv -f datacenters.awk input.csv > output.md

 $

-Notice the > out.md we’ve added to the end of our command.
-The greater-than sign (>) tells the command line to redirect output from the terminal to a file named out.md.
-I’ll leave it to you to figure out if out.md contains what you expect it to.
+Notice the > output.md we’ve added to the end of our command.
+The greater-than sign (>) tells the command line to redirect output from the terminal to a file named output.md.

 Actually, > is redirecting from standard output.
 Standard output is the name for, well, the usual output of a command-line program.
 By default, standard output goes to the terminal.
 But you can use > to redirect it to a file.

 Surprise!
 There’s also standard input.
-Standard input is the usual input to a command-line program, typically you at the keyboard.
+Standard input is the usual input to a command-line program, typically that’s you at the keyboard.
 Some commands, like awk, use standard input if you don’t specify an explicit input file.
 You can tell the command line to redirect standard input from a file with <.

-Do this: Enter gawk --csv -f datacenters.awk < in.csv > out.md.
+Do this: Enter gawk --csv -f datacenters.awk < input.csv > output.md.

-$ gawk --csv -f datacenters.awk < in.csv > out.md
+$ gawk --csv -f datacenters.awk < input.csv > output.md

 $